Last month, one of our rental properties looked like this:

 In terms of the passivity of this activity, I’d contextualize this remodel more like an initial purchase remodel.
 When we bought house #4, we knew we would be tearing out the kitchen within a few years, but due to our schedules at the time we decided to postpone it until now.

 Final geeky remodel note: I’m never doing another kitchen again with anything but Ikea cabinets.
 First, they’re easy to install.
 You attach a steel rail to the wall; the cabinets hang from this rail.
 This means they’re automatically level.
 Also, they have an excellent warranty and they’re almost always in-stock.
 Contrast this with the experience of a typical cabinet setup, in which you either get limited and unfashionable in-stock choices from a big-box store, or you endure long wait times on custom units.
 (Did you mismeasure just a single base cabinet?
 You’ll be waiting weeks for a the right one to come in.
 Meanwhile, no installing that countertop!)
 You can’t return custom built cabinets.
-And levelling and hanging these cabinets involves a cryptic array of shims, studfinders and extended cursing.
+And leveling and hanging these cabinets involves a cryptic array of shims, studfinders and extended cursing.
 Anyway, my point is that I’m only using cabinets from Ikea from here on out.
 I can’t recommend them enough.

 Anyway, here’s the time I logged in July: